We-Gold/tinyneat/README.md

 	mateByAveragingProbability: 0.4, // Probability that matching genes will be averaged during crossover
 	reenableConnectionProbability: 0.01, // Probability that a connection is randomly reenabled during crossover

-	fitnessSort: "max", // Whether a higher or a lower fitness is better
+	fitnessSort: "max",

 	largeNetworkSize: 20, // A network with this many genes is considered to be large
-	minimumSpeciesSize: 2, // The minimum number of offspring a species can have
+	minimumSpeciesSize: 1, // The minimum number of offspring a species can have

 	hallOfFameSize: 10, // The number of top-performing individuals to store

-	inputSize: 3, // The number of inputs to each neural network
+	inputSize: 1, // The number of inputs to each neural network
-	outputSize: 2, // The number of outputs of each neural network
+	outputSize: 1, // The number of outputs of each neural network

 	// Plugin for the specific type of neural network (ANN, RNN, etc)
 	nnPlugin: ANNPlugin(),